Patent Paralegal Certification and Careers Inventors need patent law paralegals to file patents to protect their creations.

 A common way to gain patent law experience is to intern while attending school.
 Most firms or agencies specializing in patent law are more than happy to hire unpaid interns.
 This is a great way to gain patent law experience as well as network for jobs upon graduation.

 Salary and Job Growth

-The BLS projects paralegal employment to grow 12% through 2030.
+The BLS projects paralegal employment to grow 14.1% through 2031, much faster than average for all occupations.
 Because paralegals are taking on more duties, law firms and companies hire them as a cost-saving measure.